-Also, pharmacological treatments during pregnancy have serious risks for the mother and fetus, and their use is prohibited throughout pregnancy (4).
-Hypnosis is one of the psychological interventions used in many different fields, including obstetrics gynecology (25).
+Also, pharmacological treatments during pregnancy have serious risks for the mother and fetus, and their use is prohibited throughout (4).
+Hypnosis is one of the pregnancy psychological interventions used in many different fields, including obstetrics and gynecology (25).
 Hypnosis is an altered state of consciousness with three components increased concentration (absorption), dissociation, and increased suggestibility (26).
-According to and Sadocks, Kaplan hypnosis psychotherapeutic method that by changing the state of consciousness and using three components of absorption, association, and suggestibility, puts the audience in a situation where the process of hypnosis can be performed on the subject (hypnotized)(27).
+According to Sadocks, and hypnosis Kaplan is а psychotherapeutic method that by changing the state of consciousness and using three components of absorption, association, and suggestibility, puts the audience in a situation where the process of hypnosis can be performed on the subject (hypnotized)(27).